Find out more about the members of TAC C by reading their biographies.

 Professor Matt Stevenson BSc, PhD

-Matt studied Operational Research at Lancaster University where he received his doctorate.
-Matt has worked for the University of Sheffield for over 15 years where he has conducted cost-effectiveness analyses for the National Institute for Health Research and for pharmaceutical companies.
+Matt studied operational research at Lancaster University where he received his doctorate.
+Matt has worked for the University of Sheffield for over 20 years where he has conducted cost-effectiveness analyses primarily for the National Institute for Health Research.

-He is Technical Director of the School of Health and Related Research Technology Assessment Group, an academic group undertaking modelling work to provide data for NICE technology and diagnostic appraisals, and is additionally a member of the NICE decision support unit.
+He is director of the School of Health and Related Research Technology Assessment Group, an academic group undertaking modelling work to provide data for NICE technology and diagnostic appraisals, and is additionally a member of NICE's technology appraisal committee and also the NICE Decision Support Unit.

 Dr Paul Tappenden